-Acquisition costs represent underwriting management costs, costs associated with renewal of existing Members, negotiation with potential Members, the processing of documentation and the renewal of the Association's reinsurance programme.
+Acquisition costs represent underwriting management costs, costs associated with renewal of existing Members, negotiation with potential Members, the processing of documentation, the renewal of the Association's reinsurance programme and ceding commission and the inward reinsurance premiums.
 As calls and premiums are fully earned in the year, acquisition costs are debited to the Income and Expenditure account.